-There is no doubt Daniel Ost will amass a stunning display, ensuring the orchids will play a part, in helping New Yorkers celebrate the ‘complex beauty’ of Orchids.
+There is no doubt Daniel Ost has amassed a stunning display, ensuring the orchids will play their part in helping New Yorkers celebrate the ‘complex beauty’ of Orchids.
 When they are in bloom en masse Orchids look so sculptural; other worldly, exotic, ethereal and elegant.

 At the Orchid Show in the NYBG the crowds gather each day during the show to ooh, aagh, admire and learn.
 The educational aspect of the program of events while the show is on, is very important to the mission of the NYBG.

 If you already have purchased some Phalaenopsis hybrids as “house plants” or are ready to begin the wonderful hobby of growing and nurturing orchids, whether you have an apartment or a grand estate, orchids provide a great deal of beauty and satisfaction for their owner.

 Orchid Evenings will bring nature and human excellence together with music, special performances and tours to enjoy along with your favourite beverage.
 Dining options will include the Hudson Garden Grill a full-service restaurant, and the Pine Tree Café.

 Mark the dates on your calendar and buy your tickets to The Orchid Show now!

 The Orchid Show 2018